JUVOJustin/wordpress-dev-llm-rules/rules/base.md

 - Use **Yoda Conditions** for all conditional expressions
 - Default to a **minimum PHP compatibility of 8.0** (unless another version is explicitly requested)
 - **Strong typings**: Use PHPStan doc block notation (especially for array type hints)
-- **Naming**: Use lowercase letters in variable, action/filter, and function names (never camelCase).
-Separate words via underscores.
-Don’t abbreviate variable names unnecessarily; let the code be unambiguous and self-documenting.
 - **Object-Oriented Approach**: Write OOP code by default unless the user asks for procedural/non-OOP structure (e.g., `functions.php`)
 - **File Operations**: Use `WP_Filesystem` APIs instead of PHP native file functions whenever possible
 - **Error Handling & Exception Logging**: